 Use of steroids may cause a rise in intraocular pressure in some people and can lead to the development of glaucoma.
 Previous injuries that damage the angle of the eye (angle recession glaucoma), can lead to glaucoma several years after the injury.

 Angle closure glaucoma is a rarer condition that occurs when the drainage angle at the front of the eye is narrow and can block off quickly.
 This can lead to a sudden rise in pressure in the eye, that is associated with blurred vision ,eye pain, headaches, and nausea and vomiting.

-Ocular hypertesion occurs when the pressure in the eye is above normal and it is a risk factor for developing glaucoma.
-Depending on how high the pressure is and the thickness of the cornea, we may treat the pressure before you devlop glaucoma to try and reduce the risk of getting glaucoma.
+Ocular hypertension occurs when the pressure in the eye is above normal and it is a risk factor for developing glaucoma.
+Depending on how high the pressure is and the thickness of the cornea, we may treat the pressure before you develop glaucoma to try and reduce the risk of getting glaucoma.

-Angle closue glaucoma can cause sudden onset of blurred vision, eye pain, headaches and nausea and vomiting.
+Angle closure glaucoma can cause sudden onset of blurred vision, eye pain, headaches and nausea and vomiting.

 The usual tests for the diagnosis of glaucoma include a complete eye examination, with measurement of the intraocular pressure, an examination of the drainage angle (gonioscopy), corneal thickness and optic disc, and an assessment of the visual field.